Menu

 • Drop After Deadline

 • Students who do not contact their high school counselor about withdrawing from a course by the stated deadlines cannot be withdrawn at a later date, will receive an “F” grade, and risk violating satisfactory academic progress policies.
-If a student has experienced an extenuating personal circumstance, they can request a back-dated drop or back-dated withdraw, but must submit a personal statement and any documentation that would support their request.
+If a student has experienced an extenuating personal circumstance, they can request a back-dated drop or back-dated withdraw, but must submit a student petition, including a personal statement and any documentation that would support their request.

 • If a student chooses to drop a course, they should first meet with their teacher and/or counselor to understand potential negative impacts of the decision.
-The PTCC K-12 Partnerships Coordinator is also available to advise the student.
+The PTCC K-12 Partnership Coordinator is also available to advise the student.

 PTCC’s Concurrent Enrollment Program is accredited by the National Alliance for Concurrent Enrollment Partnerships (NACEP).
 NACEP is an accrediting body that works closely with 500 institutions around the country providing best practices, research and advocacy for quality Concurrent Enrollment programming.
 To earn NACEP accreditation, Concurrent Enrollment programs must conduct a self-study, document how their programs adhere to NACEP’s sixteen standards, and undergo a rigorous peer-review process conducted by a professional team of representatives on the NACEP Accreditation Commission.